 Who can apply

-apply to practise law or provide legal services through a professional
+Lawyers and paralegals who are entitled to practise law or provide legal services may apply to do so through a professional corporation.

 - An Application for a Professional Corporation Name Certificate is recommended and can save the corporation costs if the name is not approved and an amendment is required